superseriousbusiness/gotosocial/docs/admin/media_caching.md

 !!! tip
     You can also run cleanup manually as a one-off action through the admin panel, if you so wish ([see docs](./settings.md#media)).

+!!! warning
+    Setting `media-cleanup-every` to a very small value like `"30m"` or less will probably cause your instance to just constantly iterate through attachments, causing high database use for very little benefit.
+We don't recommend setting this value to less than about `"8h"` and even that is probably overkill.